hackerschoice/gsocket/examples/wireguard/README.md

 AllowedIPs = 10.37.0.2/32
 ```

-This is a default wireguard configuration file for a server.
+This is a default WireGuard configuration file for a server.
 The only change is:
 ```Nginx
 PreUp = gs-netcat -s AnyKindOfRandomString -Culq -d 127.0.0.1 -p 51820 &
 ```
-This starts a gs-netcat process and redirects any traffic from the Global Socket *AnyKindOfRandomString* to the default wireguard port (51820). *-u* specifies UDP protocol and *-q* to be quiet.
+This starts a gs-netcat process and redirects any traffic from the Global Socket *AnyKindOfRandomString* to the default WireGuard port (51820). *-u* specifies UDP protocol and *-q* to be quiet.

 Let's take a look at wg-client.conf (BOB):